 Learn more about the mission and impact of the Parents Plus Programmes in community, education and health settings, from our introductory video.
 We have also developed a further two programmes since this video was produced – the Special Needs Programme and the Healthy Families Programme.

 Parents Plus is an Irish charity that develops evidence-based, practical, parenting and mental health programmes.
 Our mission is to improve the well-being of children and families by empowering professionals to deliver our evidence-based programmes in their services.

-Parents Plus have developed seven flagship programmes, in partnership with parents and children living in Ireland.
-Parents Plus is committed to researching outcomes and developing effective programmes focused on empowering children and parents to achieve their potential.
-Furthermore, our professional training is focused on encouraging professionals to achieve the highest standards of excellence.
-You can read more on our evidence-based programmes here.
+We have developed seven flagship programmes, in partnership with parents and children living in Ireland.
+We are committed to researching outcomes and developing effective programmes focused on empowering children and parents to achieve their potential.
+Furthermore, our trainings are focused on encouraging those working with families, to achieve the highest standards of excellence.
+You can read more about our evidence-based programmes here.

 Parents Plus mission is to improve the well-being of children and families by empowering professionals to deliver evidence-based mental health and parenting programmes in their services.

 Parents Plus provides an evidence-based service.
 We are committed to researching outcomes and developing effective programmes as well as encouraging facilitators to continually evaluate their practice to ensure their groups meet their families’ needs.

 Parents Plus encourages collaborative practice.
 We working closely with families to ensure the programmes meet their goals and to ensure their experience and knowledge is central to the content of the materials.